 Leaders Brunches

 These annual events bring together representatives from our Partner Organisations to learn and collaborate on forward-thinking initiatives that will drive diversity and inclusion in their individual organisations and the sector.
-They are part of our shared committment to creating a health and medical research ecosystem where women can thrive.
+They are part of our shared commitment to create a health and medical research ecosystem where women can thrive.

 You can check out some of our past Leaders Brunch topics and learn more below: